BobCHub/ios-Weather-App/README.md

 ## What I will create

 I purpose a weather app using the Openweathermap weather API.
 The main page uses geo location to bring up the users local weather.
 The user can use switch button to migrate to screen and select new city.
 The intended Audience is anyone that is interested in the current weather.
 By bringing up the app you get the current weather instantly.

-Screens
+## Screens
 1. On Launch - location based weather screen
-* get Geolocation and send to Openweathermap weather API to acquire local weather data using my API Key
+* &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;get Geolocation and send to Openweathermap weather API to acquire local weather data using my API Key
 * Displays Current Temperature and Weather Condition (Image)
 * Possible background from Unsplash Picture API
 2. Search Screen - Search different City